marcnunezc/AdventOfCode/README.md

-# AoC2020
+# Advent of code

 adventofcode.com

-Solution written in Python
+My solution for 2020 and 2021 written in Python